kontent-ai/data-ops/src/commands/syncModel/run/README.md

 ## Known Limitations

 - **Snippet Elements**: Cannot reference snippet elements in the same request they're created.
+Because of this, the tool can't move it to the correct place in the content type.
 - **Asset Folders**:
   - Cannot be moved; they are deleted and recreated if structure differs.
   - Cannot be deleted if containing assets; ensure folders to be deleted are empty.
-- **Languages**: Cannot be deleted; they are deactivated and renamed with a UUID.
+- **Languages**: cannot be deleted, instead, they are deactivated.
+Their name and codename are replaced with the first 8 characters of a randomly generated UUID (name and codename have a limit of 25 characters).
 - **Roles and Workflows**:
   - Roles cannot be added or updated via the API.
   - Role assignments in workflows cannot be synchronized; role restrictions are lost when updating workflows.